Person reviewing digital lending strategy with multiple income stream charts on laptop

 Bank Statement Requirements

 Many fintech lenders, including SoFi and LendingClub, now request 3 to 12 months of bank statements in lieu of, or in addition to, tax forms.
 This allows their algorithms to detect average monthly deposits, identify income volatility, and flag unusual gaps.
-If you keep income streams in separate accounts, consolidate statements before applying.
+Keeping income streams in separate accounts is common practice, but consolidate statements before applying.

-If your income includes irregular freelance payments, consider using a tool like QuickBooks Self-Employed or a CPA-prepared profit-and-loss statement to present a clean, annualized income figure.
+When income includes irregular freelance payments, a tool like QuickBooks Self-Employed or a CPA-prepared profit-and-loss statement can present a clean, annualized income figure.
 As outlined in our guide to handling high-interest loans as a freelancer with irregular income, clear documentation can reduce your offered rate by several percentage points.

 How to Organize a Multi-Stream Documentation Package